DataQualityCommittee/dqc_us_rules/README.md

 ### Pull Request Review Process:

-  - Each pull request must have at least one `+1` from another community member.
+  - Each pull request must have at least one `+1` comment from another community member.
-  - For code changes, you must have a second `+1` from yet another community member.
+  - For code changes, you must have a second `+1` comment from a second community member.
-  - The request will need to go through the Quality Assurance process defined below and receive a `+10`.
+  - The request will need to go through the Quality Assurance process defined below and receive a `+10` comment.
 This can be from any other community member, including one of the reviewers.
   - At this point, the request can be submitted to one of the project maintainers to be merged.

 ### Quality Assurance (QA) of a Pull Request: